#13630 Jacob

 Large-size, Male, Adult Border Collie x Labrador Retriever,

-- I am a sweet boy who is initially shy and needs time to adjust to new places and people.
+- I am a sweet boy who needs time to adjust to new places and people.

 - Once I know I can trust you, I am a happy loving boy.
-I like to sit beside the people I trust and give kisses.
 I am also a "hugger" and greet foster mom with big hugs when I haven't seen her for a while.
 She says we are going to work on "four on the floor"

-- I like getting praise, pets and belly rubs.
+- I like getting praise, pets and belly rubs from people I know well.

 - I am very curious and enjoy slowly exploring my foster home and yard (Click here, here, here, here and here to see me in foster care!

-- When I first arrived, I would retreat to the safety of my crate, but now prefer being around my foster family.
+- When I first arrived, I would retreat to the safety of my crate.
+Now that I have settled in, I prefer being around my foster family and playing with my furry foster sibling.

 - I enjoy the company of other dogs.
 Although I can get overexcited playing with my furry foster sibling, I listen when told to settle down.

-- I am most comfortable off leash in a fenced in yard, but I now like going for walks on a leash.
+- I love being off leash in a fenced in yard.
+It takes time for me to trust people enough for them to walk me on a leash.
+Now that I know my foster family well, I enjoy going for long walks around the neighborhood and do well on a leash.
 I especially enjoy going for hikes in the woods!
-As I have gained confidence, I now enjoy walking around the neighborhood.
 I may sit and watch as groups of strangers go by, but then happily continue on my way.
-Even so, I would do best in a quiet neighborhood or area.
+I would do best in a quiet neighborhood or area and need a home with a fenced in yard so that I can get comfortable with my new people before needing to walk on a leash.

 - I have definitely learned the joy of toys.
 I can entertain myself with chew toys or dissecting squeakers out of plush toys.
-Outside I like to toss toys in the air and pounce after them.
+I like to run outside with my toys, where so I can toss them into the air and pounce after them.
 I haven't quite figured out fetch, but foster mom says that's OK.

 - At night I can either go into my crate with treats or hang out on the sofa and sleep quietly until morning.